prakulujn/contact/readMe.txt

 2. Internet should be on  to run this project because button CSS included from external source.
 3. hOW TO RUN PROJECT

+Download index.html , contact.js contact.css on local machine and put all 3 files in same folder .

+     Right click on index.html file and select open with option and then select chrome option.

-To run this project open index.html file in chrome.
+    ** To Run this Project open index.html file in chrome.******

+Please let me know if you have more quesries.